Granting and Restricting Elevated Workstation Privileges

 Workstation Managers may provide elevated privileges upon request for workstations that will only access not sensitive data.

-If a user requires elevated privileges on a workstation they will be using to access sensitive data, the Workstation Manager may grant them privileges as long as the user has obtained written permission from their supervisor and data security lead.
+If a user requires elevated privileges on a workstation, they will be using to access sensitive data, the Workstation Manager may grant them privileges as long as the user has obtained written permission from their supervisor and data security lead.
 This written permission must be reviewed and validated annually.

 If a user requires elevated privileges but will need to access highly sensitive data on the workstation, they must first get written permission from their data security lead as well as their dean or assistant vice president equivalent or their designee.
 This permission may be granted on an individual basis or on a departmental basis by job title or description of duties.
 Written permission must be reviewed and validated annually.
 If elevated privileges are granted on a workstation that will access highly sensitive data, the Workstation Manager must ensure that strong compensating controls are put in place, such as installing endpoint security software on the workstation with the highest practical security settings.